JavierGilLeon/ComeCocos/README.md

 # Comecocos

-## Introducción
+## Introduction
-Este proyecto consiste en la realización de una versión del famoso videojuego Pac-Man para dearrollar y aplicar conceptos fundamentales de descripción hardware en FPGA.
+This project involves implementing a version of the iconic Pac-Man video game to explore and apply key concepts of hardware description on an FPGA platform.

-## FPGA y entorno de desarrollo
+## FPGA and IDE used
-Este proyecto ha sido desarrollado en la FPGA Basys 3 Artix-7 de Xilinx a través del entorno desarrollo VIVADO de Xilinx.
+This project has been developed in the FPGA Basys 3 Artix-7 and the IDE VIVADO, both from Xilinx.